Downspouts for Gutters

 It then funnels down into a 3"x 4" downspout pipe, which is twice the size of a normal downspout.
 It cost an extra $450 instead of only $40 like the over size outlets we normally install, so it may not be for every one, and does look a bit extreme.

-This was the finished custom product for the downspout feature for a gutter over the back deck on a house in Southwest Portland Oregon.
-As you can see from the glass sliding doorways how the gutter on the back deck was so low, it was just higher than a tall persons head.
-We came up with this one piece unit to keep the downspout up as high as possible, since the headroom clearance was at a minimum.
-We had to design it open at the top for access, since there is so little slope it may be at high risk of debris constrictions.
+I came up with this one piece unit to keep the rain water transition up as high as possible, since the headroom clearance was at a minimum.
+I designed it open at the top for easy access, since there is so little slope and may be at risk of debris constrictions.

 It then drops into a custom 3.5"x 4.5" downspout reducer that funnels into a standard 2" x 3" downspout. the picture below shows just one side of the gutter over lapping into the custom tray.